04ajoshi/ajoshi04.github.io/README.md

 2. Introduction
-  Source of Data: https://www.kaggle.com/datasets/hugomathien/soccer In our analysis we will observe trends between different player attributes and see if there is any correlation.
+  Source of Data: https://www.kaggle.com/datasets/hugomathien/soccer For our final project, we looked at player statistics from professional soccer leagues.
+It contains informatoin on over 25,000 matches and 11,000 players.
+It has all sorts of player attributes like strength, speed, aggression, etc. These attributes were obtained from EA Sports' FIFA games.
+We wanted to observe relationships between different player attributes using different statistical tests.

 3. Data Curation
 In this step, we collect data.
-We got our database from: https://www.kaggle.com/datasets/hugomathien/soccer.
-It offers information from over 25000 matches from 2008 to 2016.
-It also contains information about team and player attributes from FIFA, a sports game by Electronic Arts(EA).
+Let's load the SQLite database.
 ```
 import sqlite3
 import pandas as pd